 Executive Director Elizabeth Hodges gave the Women Nationally Active for Christ report.
 Auditor Terry Hill gave the financial report.
-Motion carried to receive the report and adopt the budget.
+Motion carried to receive the report.
+Pam Hackett (SC), Jonda Patton (KY), and Lee Ann Wilfong (MO) were elected to the 2022 terms on the board.